-For our purposes, we are going to go into detail about the mutual consent and two-year separation divorce.
+For our purposes, we are going to go into detail about the mutual consent and one-year separation divorce.
 For starters, the mutual consent divorce is by far the easiest and least stressful type of divorce.

 With a mutual consent divorce, the spouses can obtain a divorce as early as 90 days after the complaint is filed and served upon the defendant.

 Once the complaint is filed by the plaintiff (the spouse who files the divorce), over the next 90 days the spouses' attorneys work on a settlement agreement that addresses:

 If the spouses can agree on a settlement agreement on the aforementioned issues, the judge can sign off on their agreement and enter it into the final divorce decree.

 The above applies to a "mutual consent" divorce.
 If one of the parties refuses to consent to the divorce, then the couple will have a one-year separation divorce.

 One-Year Separation Divorce

 Like a mutual consent divorce, a one-year separation divorce is a "no-fault" divorce under Pennsylvania law.
 In this type of divorce, one of the spouses is refusing to consent to the divorce.

 When this happens, the person who wants the divorce has to wait until they have been separated from their spouse for one year before they can get divorced.

 Once one year has passed, the spouse who wants the divorce must sign an affidavit stating that they have been separated from their husband or wife for one year or longer, citing an irretrievable breakdown of the marriage.